FlorisHendriks/eduVPN-provisioning/README.md

 # Future work
 * **Make a third-party MDM optional instead of mandatory**.
 Unfortunate for macOS we have to rely on a third party MDM in order to get the machine certificate.
 [Interestingly, however, there has been a github tool developed by twocanoes that does a DCE / RPC call to ADCS using a kerberos ticket.](https://twocanoes.com/ad-certificate-profile-got-macos-apple/) With that tool you are able to create a CSR on the macos device, send it to ADCS and receive a signed certificate back.
 Unfortunately, a limitation of this tool is that the signed certificate that is received from ADCS can only be stored in the user keychain.
 For future work it would be interesting to check if it is possible to store the certificate in the system keychain.
 This would mean that we do not have to rely on a third party MDM to get a machine certificate.
-* **Add support for OpenVPN**.
-Due to time constraints we only managed to support WireGuard.
-There all still reasons to use OpenVPN, as it still supports TCP as opposed to WireGuard.
 * **Make a UI for selecting different profiles and add support for multiple profiles**.
 Currently you can only manually specify the profile you want to connect with.
 However, it would be useful to have the ability to select multiple profiles so that the end user can choose.
 * **Add support for Linux**.
 We only focused on supporting Windows and macOS to make eduVPN a system VPN as those OSs are the most used by organizations.
 Still, there are numerous people who use Linux so it would be nice to add support for that.